 Preparing for a Vision Plan and Medical Insurance Billing Audit

-An insurance audit identifies and evaluates the performance of a healthcare provider by reviewing documents to ensure accuracy.
-Audits show if the provider complies with vision plan and insurance payer guidelines and federal and state regulations.
-Non-compliance can lead to costly fines, paybacks, exclusion from insurance panels (including Medicare, Medicaid, and TRICARE programs), and criminal penalties.
+Audits show whether the provider complies with the vision plan, insurance payer guidelines, and federal and state regulations.
+Non-compliance can lead to costly fines, paybacks, exclusion from insurance panels (Medicare, Medicare Advantage, Medicaid, and TRICARE programs), and criminal penalties.

 Targeted (focused) Audit: A targeted audit occurs when a provider bills for services that are outside the norm of the eye care profession.
-The number of requested patient records varies, usually ranging from 30 to 100.
+The number of requested patient records varies from 30 to 100.
 The audit can focus on a number of services, billing for repetitive services, billing too often for diagnostic services, or billing for services that aren’t common to eye care.
 Audits can go back many years.

 The patient complains to the insurance payer or MVC plan and reports they did not receive the billed services from the provider.